stellar-sites/sca/pages/academics/README.md

 Students receive direct Bible instruction, even though biblical principles are integrated throughout the day.
 Students study God’s Word, memorize Scripture and learn to apply God’s instruction to their own lives.
 Teachers use the Positive Action for Christ curriculum as a framework.

 ### Language Arts
 SCA combines a strong phonics program with elements of whole language while using strategies that are rich in a variety of literature and creative writing experiences which we believe to be the best approach to teaching reading.
-Students in the first grade (2nd semester), second grade, and third grade receive reading instruction through the Foundations & Frameworks reading program.
-Foundations & Frameworks is an instructional reading program that uses quality literature to address the following elements of reading: vocabulary, fluency and reading comprehension.

 Invented spelling is encouraged in kindergarten where students apply their knowledge of phonics.
 Kindergartners also use sight word lists, charts and graphic organizers to help them spell words.
 Formal spelling instruction begins in first grade.
 Children learn spelling rules, develop good study habits and practice dictionary skills.